 Messages queued for known valid recipients because of temporary problems with the destination route (e.g network problems) are automatically retried for delivery at the following approximate intervals:

 - During the first 2 hours, delivery is retried at an approximate interval of 15 minutes.

 - During the next 14 hours, delivery is retried incrementally, starting at 1 hour and multiplying by 1.5 with each attempt.

 When a message is frozen (it cannot be delivered to the recipient or returned to the sender), no more automatic delivery attempts are made.
 An Admin user can “thaw” ( force retry) such messages when the problem has been corrected.

 Spam Experts caches valid recipients.
 After the cache expires, Spam Experts will not queue email for those recipients.
 The message will be temporarily rejected so those will be queued on the sending server.
 The sending server in this case will automatically retry delivery.
-When using the Mailboxes list (Mailboxes Overview), no caching is involved and Spam Experts continues to accept and queue the emails for all specified recipients.
+When using the Mailboxes list (Mailboxes Configuration), no caching is involved and Spam Experts continues to accept and queue the emails for all specified recipients.

 The SMTP RFC 5321 specifies a sending server must queue messages which cannot be directly delivered because of a temporary failure at the receiving end.
 Therefore in the case of temporary issues with the email infrastructure, emails will not be bounced immediately but are instead queued on the sending server(s) and automatically retried for delivery.
 In case of downtime of the destination mailserver, messages are only accepted for delivery by the filtercluster if the recipient is known to be valid.
-Valid destination recipients are cached (when “Accept mail for any mailbox confirmed as valid by the destination mail server” is enabled”), per filtering server.
+Valid destination recipients are cached (when “Reject email to mailboxes not listed in the Mailboxes tab" is enabled), per filtering server.

 Your own Fallback Server(s)